SarahAbdrabo/Atmega32-External-Interrupt/README.md

 - this driver is not for all external interrupts in the atmega though they work in a similar fashion.

 ## Future work
-- expanding to a Generic Conigable EXTI driver ( adding External Interrupts 1, 2).
+- expanding to a Generic Conigable EXTI driver.